 Perhaps you started off with a single vehicle and purchased the requisite insurance.
 As your business grew, you needed a second and a third vehicle and had to purchase separate policies for them as well.
 While this is standard procedure, it is also rather inefficient.
 Ultimately, you have several policies for different vehicles all of which have their own renewal dates.
 This can be very confusing and expensive.

 When you choose fleet insurance, you are effectively buying insurance in bulk from a single provider and as you know, buying in bulk tends to save money.
 Additionally, most insurers give you a discount as a reward for your custom.
-Another great reason to buy fleet insurance is to insure every driver that gets behind the wheel of a company private hire car.
+Another great reason to buy fleet insurance is to ensure every driver that gets behind the wheel of a company private hire car.
 Instead of having to wait for certain individuals to return to their licensed vehicles, you can have any driver taking charge of any vehicle.
 This will be an immense help when it comes to flexibility and ultimately, profitability.

-- Third Party Fire & Theft: Same coverage as above plus added protection if your vehicle is stolen or damaged by fire.
+- Third-Party Fire & Theft: Same coverage as above plus added protection if your vehicle is stolen or damaged by fire.

 - Fully Comprehensive: Enables you to claim for any damages caused to you or your private hire vehicle and also covers the cost of injuries/damage sustained by the other party.
 This is the most expensive form of car insurance but it is the wisest choice for private hire firms.